 Get Experienced Legal Help after a Bicycle Accident

 Following bicycling rules and regulations and safe biking practices can help you avoid a serious injury.
 However, many bicycle accidents are caused by negligent drivers who are distracted by cell phones, under the influence of alcohol or drugs, speeding, or just not paying attention to the road ahead.
 If the worst happened and you or a loved one was severely injured in a bicycle crash that was someone else’s fault, contact Lependorf & Silverstein, P.C., right away.
-Our New Jersey bicycle injury attorneys have a successful track record and more than 50 years of combined experience.
+Our Hamilton Township personal injury attorneys have a successful track record and more than 50 years of combined experience.